usmanakram/practice/JS/codewithmosh.com/Object-orientedProgrammingInJavaScript/notes/notes.md

 ## Avoid Extending the Built-in Objects (lesson 3.8)

-Don't modify objects you don't own!
+Don't modify objects you don't own (built in objects)!
 Don't add new methods or properties!
 Don't remove existing methods or properties!